-- 4.6 Transpower enters into two types of connection arrangements: - (a) Connection pool.
-Where Transpower undertakes an investment to meet the GRS, the costs of the connection assets to meet the GRS are included within a connection pool (that is, connection assets that are included in the RAB, and in respect of which Transpower imposes connection charges under the TPM). - (b) Customer Investment Contracts (CICs).
-For connection assets that are not part of an investment required to meet the GRS, customers are generally considered to be able to provide connection assets themselves.
-CICs are thus seen to be a competitive service, and are outside the scope of both the Commerce Commission's price-quality regulation and the TPM.
+- 4.6 Transpower enters into two types of connection arrangements10: - (a) Connection pool.
+Where there is a requirement on Transpower to undertakes an investment to meet the GRS, the costs of the connection assets to meet the GRS are included within a connection pool (that is, connection assets that are included in the RAB, and in respect of which Transpower imposes connection charges under the TPM).
+11 - (b) Customer Investment Contracts (CICs).
+For connection assets that are not part of an investment not required to meet the GRS, customers are generally considered to be able to provide connection assets themselves.
+12 CICs are thus seen to be a competitive service, and are outside the scope of both the Commerce Commission's price-quality regulation and the TPM.
 Accordingly, CICs are outside the scope of the TPM review and this working paper.
 Where a connection customer requires a level of service beyond what is required by the GRS, Transpower negotiates CICs with those customers.